traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise25b.charts.add-small-pie-chart.question.md

  4. Edit the pie chart component / TypeScript

-    a.
-Add the high chart options (before the @Component)
+ 5. Add the high chart options (before the @Component)

         import * as Highcharts from "highcharts";
         window.Highcharts = Highcharts;

         // Turn on the high-chart context menu view/print/download options import HC_exporting from "highcharts/modules/exporting";
         HC_exporting(Highcharts);

         // Turn on the high-chart context menu *export* options
         // NOTE:  This provides these menu options: Download CSV, Download XLS, View Data Table import HC_exportData from "highcharts/modules/export-data";
         HC_exportData(Highcharts);

         // Do client-side exporting (so that the exporting does *NOT* go to https://export.highcharts.com/
         // NOTE:  This does not work on all web browsers import HC_offlineExport from "highcharts/modules/offline-exporting";
         HC_offlineExport(Highcharts);

         // Turn on the drill-down capabilities
         import HC_drillDown from "highcharts/modules/drilldown";
         HC_drillDown(Highcharts);

-    b.
-Add a private class variable that holds the pie chart options:  chartOptions
+ 6. Add a private class variable that holds the pie chart options:  chartOptions

         private chartOptions: any =  {
             chart: {